amoe/allen-moronuki/allen_moronuki_notes.md

 But this causes the error:

     Ambiguous type variable ‘a0’ arising from a use of ‘randomRIO’ prevents the constraint ‘(Random a0)’ from being solved.

 Which is resolvable by adding a typeannotation to `range`:

     range :: (Integer, Integer)

 Which then compiles, but why, when it was inferred as the same type?

+This behaviour is called 'type defaulting' and is restricted to ghci.

 # 2020-01-27